 So, we’ve put together a list of the best herbs to feed your chickens.
 For those who are eager to feed everything to the hens, we’ve also included 7 herbs that should be avoided as well!

-Browse online and you’ll see lists with 25+ herbs that can be fed to your flock to supposedly boost their health.
+Browse online and you’ll see lists with over 25 herbs that can be fed to your flock to supposedly boost their health.
 But, there are two things to consider:

 - Many herbs haven’t been studied for use in chickens, and the known effects that herbs have on humans don’t automatically transfer to your flock as well.